SystemsGenetics/KINC/docs/create_a_network.rst

     --ccm "rice_heat_drought.GEM.FPKM.filtered.paf.ccm" \
     --cmx "rice_heat_drought.GEM.FPKM.filtered.paf.cmx" \
     --csm "rice_heat_drought.GEM.FPKM.filtered.paf.csm" \
-    --format "text" \
+    --format "tidy" \
     --output "rice_heat_drought.GEM.FPKM.filtered.th0.5.cs1e-3.gcn.txt" \
-    --mincorr 0.80 \
+    --mincorr 0.50 \
     --maxcorr 1 \
     --filter-pvalue "1e-3"
     --filter-rsquare "0.3"

-As in previous steps, the ``--emx``, ``--cmx``, ``--ccm`` and ``--csm`` arguments provide the exrpession matrix, correlation,  clustering matrix and the new condition-specific matrix.
+As in previous steps, the ``--emx``, ``--cmx``, ``--ccm`` and ``--csm`` arguments provide the expression matrix, correlation, clustering matrix and the new condition-specific matrix.
 A threshold is provided to the ``--mincorr`` argument typically as a lower-bound.
 No edges with absolute correlation values below this value will be extracted.
 Additinally, if you would like to exclude high correlations (such as perfect correlations), you can do so with the ``--maxcorr`` argument.
-You should only need to change the ``--maxcorr`` argument if it was determined that there is error in the data resulting in an inordinate number of high correlations.
+You should only need to change the ``--maxcorr`` argument if it was determined that there is error in the data resulting from an inordinate number of high correlations.
+In the example above the ``--mincorr`` is set at 0.5.
+This is quite low by traditional standards but the following filtering and thresholding steps support exploration of edges at such a low correlation.

 To limit the size of the condition-specific subgraphs you should then set the ``--filter-pvalue`` and ``--filter-rsquare`` values to lower-bounds for signficant p-values and meaningful r-square values from test.
 The r-square values are only present for quantitative features where the regression test was performed.
 The p-value in this case indicates how well the data follows a trend and the r-square indicates how much of the variation the trend line accounts for.
 Ideally, low p-values and high r-squre are desired.
 However, there are no rules for the best setting, but choose settings that provide a signficance level you are comfortable with.

-Finally, the ``--format`` argument can be ``text``, ``minimal`` or ``graphml``.
-The ``text`` and ``graphml`` format contain the most data although, the `GraphML <http://graphml.graphdrawing.org/>`_ version is larger in size.
-Both are easily imported into Cytoscape and the text version is easily imported into R for other analyses and visualizations.
+Finally, the ``--format`` argument can be ``tidy``, ``text``, ``minimal`` or ``graphml``.
+The ``tidy`` format is recommended for use by later steps.
+The the `GraphML <http://graphml.graphdrawing.org/>`_ version is larger in size and in an XML format compatible with other graph tools.
+The ``tidy``, ``test`` and ``graphml`` formats are easily imported into Cytoscape.
 The ``minimal`` format contains the list of edges with only the two genes and the correlation value.
 See the :ref:`plain-text-reference-label`  section for specific details about these files.

 Complex Filtering
 :::::::::::::::::